betseyw15/events.en/help/experience-manager-gems/overview.md

 ## Upcoming AEM GEMs event

 May 29, 2024 - **Edge Delivery Services & AEM Assets**
-Registration will be open soon.
+Registration will be open soon...

 <!--  Remove the comment marks, and put the upcoming event in the below table